polarblau/alphalphabet/README.md

 ------------

-The javascript for this project are written in Coffescript and compiled to javascript on demand by the coffee-rack gem
+The javascript for this project are written in Coffescript and compiled to javascript on demand using guard:

+  $ guard

 Learn more about Coffescript: <http://jashkenas.github.com/coffee-script/>